![]() |

 Many contractors will have heard of the long-running 'Dragonfly IR35' case, which concluded at the High Court in September 2008.

-The ruling is well-known not only for the £99,000 tax bill owed by the contractor at the heart of the case, but for the implications of the ruling on future IR35 status enquiries.
+The ruling is well-known not only for the £99,000 tax bill owed by the contractor at the heart of the case but for the implications of the ruling on future IR35 status enquiries.

-This article provides a simple guide to the Dragonfly case, and its implications for contractors.
+This article provides a simple guide to the Dragonfly case and its implications for contractors.

-Links to more robust and full legal analysis of the case have been provided at the end.
+Links to a more robust and full legal analysis of the case have been provided at the end.

 Dragonfly Consultancy Limited - Background